-The next evolution of student-centered teaching
+The next evolution of student-centered teaching.

 Why This Matters for Yoga Teachers